fpsluozi/CSE576Group13Project/README.md

 * lstm-amazon.ipynb The LSTM-based architecture
 * conv1d-amazon.ipynb The 1D-CNN-based architecture

-Both demo models are trained/tested using the 2-class Amazon Review dataset from https://www.kaggle.com/bittlingmayer/amazonreviews
+Both demo models are trained/tested using the 2-class Amazon Review dataset from https://www.kaggle.com/bittlingmayer/amazonreviews, and the experiment results are collected using Kaggle Kernel.